Billie Marten: Music career

 In January 2015, Marten signed to Chess Club Records, a division of Sony Music and their RCA Records recording label.
 She released the single "Heavy Weather" in April 2015, which premiered on Huw Stephens' BBC Radio 1 show.
 A 7" vinyl version of "Heavy Weather" was released in May with her cover version of Royal Blood's "Out of the Black" on the B-side.
 She released the single "Bird" in September 2015.
 She wrote the song with Olivia Broadfield, and according to Marten, the song is about "how words can truly affect people, not always for the right reasons".
 She toured for the first time in October 2015 as the supporting act for Lucy Rose.
 Marten released her second EP As Long As in November 2015.

 In November 2015, she was nominated for the BBC Sound of 2016.
 She released her first full-length album, Writing of Blues and Yellows, to critical aclaim, on 23 September 2016.

 In 2018, Marten's "Blue Sea, Red Sea", which was released as a single for her second album, featured as Annie Mac's hottest record on Radio 1.
 Her second LP, Feeding Seahorses by Hand, was released 26 April 2019.
-In 2019, Sony's boutique label, Chess Club, on which Marten had previously released two albums and several EPs, dissolved, leading to her separation from Sony.
+In 2019, Chess Club, on which Marten had previously released two albums and several EPs, ended their partnership with Sony, leading to her separation from Sony.
 She expressed frustration with the large amount of money that record labels earn from streaming music, leaving artists struggling financially, saying, "Most people I know that have a top 10 album right now are on Universal Credit."
 She described being dropped by Sony as "the best day of my life...This was my saving grace."
 She later signed with Fiction Records in 2020; during mandatory lockdown orders in the United Kingdom.

-In January 2021, Marten announced her third album titled Flora Fauna, which released 21 May 2021.
+In January 2021, Marten announced her third album titled Flora Fauna, which was released on 21 May 2021.
 In January 2023, she announced her fourth studio album titled Drop Cherries.
 Marten explained that the title alludes to dropping everything to express your love for a person.
 The album was released on 7 April 2023.

 On 11 October 2024, Marten released the single "Crown."
 On 19 March 2025, Marten released the single "Feeling," and announced her fifth studio album, Dog Eared.
 She released two other singles from the album, "Leap Year" and "Swing."
 The album was released worldwide on 18 July 2025.